Augmented-Sailing/Racebox-Unity-Integration/README.md

 - [Geospatial Creator Documentation](https://developers.google.com/ar/geospatialcreator/unity/quickstart)

 ## Support
-For issues and feature requests, please use the project's issue tracker, or reach out on the Discord server.
+For issues and feature requests, please use the project's issue tracker, or reach out to sam@augmented.cool